changtaoshuai/Marketing_Analytics/README.md

 # Sentiment Analysis

+This project combined Web scraping, data visualization, and prediction models.
+In the first part, I chose one of my favoraite restaurants *Fogo de Chao (Botson)** on Opentable, and scraped its reviews.
+In the second part, based on Fogo de Chao's reviews, visualization and prediction models are presented.
+Finally, comparing among models, I found `Lasso` to be the best model.

 ## Part 1: Web Scraping

-In this section, I perform web scraping on OpenTable for restaurant reviews.
-Here I chose Fogo de Chao in Boston.
+In this section, I performed web scraping for Fogo de Chao's reviews on OpenTable.

-Here is an example of reviews:
+Here is an example of a few reviews:
 ![](/images/website_review.jpg)

 First, I used **selenium** in Python to open Fogo de Chao's web page.